sasha-ruby/sasha-ruby.github.io/_posts/2015-07-06-english-premier-league-season_2014_2015_roundchart.md

 The following interactive chart shows teams positions round by round.

-<blockquote>You can hover over team names to highlight that specific team and how it was placed throughout the season.
-You can also zoom in/out specific round by simply clicking that round column.</blockquote>
+> You can hover over team names to highlight that specific team and how it was placed throughout the season.
+You can also zoom in/out specific round by simply clicking that round column.

 <style>
 text {